lelandpaul/otlinearize/README.md

-# optimal-linearization
+# Optimal Linearization

-Tools for calculating outputs &amp; typologies in Optimal Linearization.
+Tools for calculating outputs and typologies in Optimal Linearization.